trevinw/lethal_gnome/README.md

-# LethalCompanyTemplate
+# Lethal Gnome
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+A Lethal Company mod that adds the [Gnome sound effect](https://www.youtube.com/watch?v=j3hOd7u35no) to be played ambiently when in the dungeon.